itsme-saksham18/SattvaPath/README.md

-# Sattvapath - Walk the Path to Your Inner Peace
+# Psyduck - Click Less, Chill More

 > A Chrome extension for digital well-being and mental health that analyzes browsing behavior, detects stress patterns, and provides AI-driven mindfulness recommendations.